Use Board Templates

 Tip

-Honeycomb automatically creates the required fields for the Activity Log Board templates when it generates Activity Log events.
+Honeycomb automatically creates the required fields for the Activity Log Board Templates when it generates Activity Log events.

-The Activity Log Leaderboard Board template includes queries that highlight advanced and frequent usage of Honeycomb by your team:
+The Activity Log Leaderboard Board Template includes queries that highlight advanced and frequent usage of Honeycomb by your team:

 Query Name Query Description Required Fields